BIOL115-MSUM/BIOL115-MSUM.github.io/finch-project.md

 In the bottom right pane, click the **Files** tab.

-You should see several files, including one that says **finches_data.xlsx**.
+You should see several files, including one that says **finches-data.xlsx**.
 This is an Excel file containing the finch data.

 <img src="screenshots/files_tab_finches_data.png" width="75%" style="display: block; margin: auto;" />